Financial-Times/o-ads/README.md

 - Rubicon

 In order to use these features you will need to add to your configuration object.

+#### Targeting
+Additional targeting can be added at either the individual slot level or by adding  a `dfp_targeting` key to the config object.

+Targeting is passed, as a semicolon separated key/value string (e.g `'some=test;targeting=params'`), to either the config object using the key `dfp_targeting` or to an individual slot by adding it as a `data-o-ads-targeting` attribute.

 #### Responsive Slots
 Slots can be configured to react to the viewport size by either hiding the ad or requesting an ad of a different size.
 Responsive slots react to the window being resized as long as the HTML is well formed.
 In various browsers the resize event can fail to fire if a doctype is not included.